sassoftware/saspy/saspy/doc/source/install.rst

 So, it is still connecting to MVA SAS and all of the methods behave the same as they would with any other saspy access method.

-There keys for this configuration definition dictionary:
+The keys for this configuration definition dictionary are:

 ip -
     (Required) The resolvable host name, or IP address to the Viya Compute Service